pmanzoni/mininet-in-a-container/README.md

 # Mininet in a container

-The Docker image for [Mininet](http://mininet.org/).
+A Docker image for [Mininet](http://mininet.org/).

-Based on this: https://github.com/iwaseyusuke/docker-mininet, basically with the addition of wireshark already installed.
+It is based on this: https://github.com/iwaseyusuke/docker-mininet, basically with the addition of wireshark already installed in the image.

 ## Docker Run Command